George Camiller

 George Camiller (born 30 November 1942) is an English actor.
-He is best known for playing the role of Giovanni Capello, an Italian student in Jeremy Brown's EFL class in the popular British sitcom Mind Your Language and one of four students (along with Juan Cervantes, Anna Schmidt, and Ranjeet Singh) to appear in all four series.
+He is best known for playing the role of Giovanni Cupello, an Italian student in Jeremy Brown's EFL class in the popular British sitcom Mind Your Language and one of four students (along with Juan Cervantes, Anna Schmidt, and Ranjeet Singh) to appear in all four series.

 He has acted in a number of movies and TV series and has performed alongside Omar Sharif, Anthony Quinn.
 He studied at Royal Central School of Speech and Drama at the same time as Tony Robinson and Bruce Robinson.
 Another classmate, Keith Washington, appeared with Camiller in the show Jesus of Nazareth in 1977.

 Camiller was born in 1942 to Italian parents.
 He now lives in Hampstead.